-On 17 February 2020, the Danish Financial Supervisory Authority (Danish FSA) published executive order on outsourcing for credit institutions etc. (Outsourcing Order) for consultation.

-The Outsourcing Order is expected to become effective on 1 July 2020 and replace the current executive order on outsourcing of significant areas of activity no. 1304 of 25 November 2010.
+On 1 July 2020, executive order no. 877 of 12 June 2020 on outsourcing for credit institutions etc. (Outsourcing Order) will replace the current executive order on outsourcing of significant areas of activity no. 1304 of 25 November 2010.
 The Outsourcing Order implements the European Banking Authority's (EBA) Outsourcing Guidelines that became effective in September 2019.

-The Outsourcing Order introduces revised and new requirements to credit institutions; mortgage-credit institutions; investments firms; investment management companies; savings undertakings; shared data centres; operators of regulated markets; e-money institutions; payment institutions and Danmarks Skibskredit A/S.
+The Outsourcing Order introduces revised and new requirements to credit institutions; mortgage-credit institutions; investments firms; investment management companies; savings undertakings; shared data centres; operators of regulated markets; e-money institutions; payment institutions and Danmarks Skibskredit A/S. The Outsourcing Order is based on the EBA's Outsourcing Guidelines, however, it includes a number of national variations.